PRSA Pension

 A personal retirement savings account is designed to be accessible for everyone, regardless of employment status.

-- Employees: You can contribute in addition to your workplace pension or if your employer doesn’t offer one.
+- Employees: If you’re a full-time employee, you can contribute on top of your workplace pension, or if your employer doesn’t offer one.

 - Self-Employed & Freelancers: A PRSA is an ideal solution for building retirement savings independently.